Wiglay/BronsonBagwell/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

 ### Bronson Bagwell
-- A data analyst & science enthusiast.
+- A data analyst enthusiast.
 - Currently working on several personal projects in order to become more proficient in essential data analysis and science tools.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.